Looking for a fun, family-friendly destination for your next vacation or weekend getaway? Look no further than Montgomery County, MD.

 - Montgomery County’s Agricultural Reserve encompasses 93,000 acres, almost a third of the county’s land.
 A number of farms within the area, including Butler’s Orchard, Rock Hill Orchard and Water’s Orchard, offer family-friendly activities, including seasonal festivals, pick-your-own apples and pumpkin patches in the fall, and Christmas trees in the winter.

-Toddler Activities in Montgomery County, MD
+Things To Do With Toddlers in Montgomery County, MD

 Just like activities for big kids in Montgomery County, activities for toddlers abound.
 Here are a few places can take the little ones: